noflo/noflo-gnome/README.md

 ## How to install

-NoFlo-Gnome currently depends on a WebSocket support for LibSoup.
+NoFlo-Gnome currently depends on WebSocket support for LibSoup.
+This support hasn't made it upstream yet, but a branch is available and rebased every few week.

 To facilitate the installation, a jhbuild moduleset is provided.
 You can install all required dependencies with the following command :
 ```
 jhbuild -m https://raw.githubusercontent.com/noflo/noflo-gnome/master/data/noflo-gnome.modules build noflo-gnome
 ```